CesiumGS/cesium/README.md

 #### Packages

-In addition to the `cesium` package, CesiumJS is also distrubuted as smaller scoped npm packages:
+In addition to the `cesium` package, CesiumJS is also distrubuted as scoped npm packages for more specific dependency management:

 - [`@cesium/engine`](./packages/engine/README.md) - CesiumJS's core, rendering, and data APIs
 - [`@cesium/widgets`](./packages/widgets/README.md) - A widgets library for use with CesiumJS